moiznoorali/SQL-Football-Project/README.md

 - How many players have names that start with the letter 'M'?
 - What is the top 10 market value list for players who reside in Europe?
-- Give me a total count of the different types of rounds being held? (e.g. How many rounds were labeled as "Matchdat" vs. "Semi-Finals?)
+- Give me a total count of the different types of rounds being held? (e.g. How many rounds were labeled as "Matchday" vs. "Semi-Finals?)
 - Which club scored the most amount of goals?

 ### Functions used in this analysis